-In respect of definite useful life intangible assets an impairment loss is recognised when events or changes in circumstances indicate that the recoverable amount of the asset may not exceed its carrying value.
+In respect of definite useful life intangible assets, investments in subsidiaries and right of use assets an impairment loss is recognised when events or changes in circumstances indicate that the recoverable amount of the asset may not exceed its carrying value.
 If any such indication exists, the asset's recoverable amount is estimated and any provision for impairment recognised.
 Any impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of amortisation, if no impairment loss had been recognised.